Village halls and community buildings

 Insurance for Village Halls

 It is important that your Hall has the appropriate insurance.
 This will certainly include buildings and contents insurance, public liability and (if you have any paid staff) employer's liability.
 You may well also wish to buy insurance for money while it is being moved or stored away from the Hall, cover for theft by a committee member or employee, personal accident cover, and trustee indemnity insurance.

 Several companies offer specialist policies for Village Halls that cover most (if not all) of these issues.
 While we cannot recommend any specific policy to you, we are happy to provide details of companies offering insurance policies specifically tailored for Village Halls.

-Village Hall Information Sheet no. 7 covers insurance in more detail and is available to Community Halls Advice Service subscribers from the Community Halls Adviser (contacts at the bottom of this page).
+Village Hall Information Sheet no. 7 covers insurance in more detail and is available to Community Buildings Advice Service subscribers from the Community Buildings Adviser (contacts at the bottom of this page).